Xt-Editor/Xt-Editor-Xt-Core/README.md

 ### Core goals

-#### Highly extensible
+#### Extendable

-xtensis is intended to be as extensible as possible, much in the same manner as GNU Emacs, but without the added bloat.
-Of course, this is a difficult balance to keep, but where there's a will- there's a way.
+xtensis is intended to be as extendable as possible, much in the same manner as GNU Emacs, but without the added bloat.
+(Hint: Tetris?!)

+Of course, this is a difficult balance to keep, but by keeping the core small and extendable, and using plugins to manage additional functions- this _can_ be achieved.

 #### Minimal

 xtensis is designed to be minimal.
-It aims to provide APIs for extensions, and not implement the frontend in the xtensis core.
+It aims to provide APIs for extensions, and not implement the frontend in the Core subsystem.

+Instead, frontends are of a modular nature.
+You can use a Qt frontend, a Terminal frontend, or even GTK!

 #### Flexible